We awoke on the second morning of our

 Our tour of Kalgoorlie included one last

-stop, as the Chunky Timber Company.
-Kim "Chunky" Gent found
+stop, at the Chunky Timber Company.
+Kim "Chunky" Gent

-his passion for woodwork in the Kalgoorlie 20 years ago and
+discovered his passion for woodwork in Kalgoorlie 20

-has called it home ever since.
-He collects and breathes new
+years ago and has called it home ever since.
+He collects and

-life into wast woods, capturing and embracing their character
+breathes new life into waste woods, capturing and embracing

-to create truly one of kind pieces.
-Chunky explained his
+their character to create truly one-of-a-kind pieces.
+Chunky

-left with a sample of the Chunk Timer Company's handiwork.
+finished works.
+Everyone left with a sample of the Chunk

-Below is a brief video snippet of Chunky in action.
+Timber Company's handiwork.
+Below is a brief video snippet of

 Returning to the train in the early